SITCommunity/NekoUI-Download/README.md

 > - CurseForge: [NekoUI-CurseForge]
 > - Modrinth: [NekoUI-Modrinth]
 >
-> Or you can download it from NekoUI Official Github Release:
+> or you can download it from NekoUI Official Github Release:
 > - Github: [Github Release]

 Note: The Fabric Version of NekoUI is under development, please keep patience until it will be ported.